 Cost to Attend

-- $28,750 base stipend to all students (some students will receive merit fellowships above this amount; all applicants are automatically considered for these fellowships)
+- $31,000 base stipend (some students will receive merit fellowships above this amount; all applicants are automatically considered for these fellowships.
+Raises are given to ALL students, not just new students.)

 - 100% health insurance subsidy (worth $3,164 in 2017-2018–this covers the full cost of enrollment for health insurance.
 Students pay insurance-negotiated co-pays and other fees for actual services rendered.)